Maritime Operations (M.Sc.)

 - Project management in companies within the maritime sector.

-The study programme sets out to cover maritime operations, with ship technology and management as supporting framework.
+The study program sets out to cover maritime operations, with ship technology and management as supporting framework.
 Maritime operations will cover different aspects related to different maritime operations; the international aspect (such as regulations), the technical aspect (such as ship stability), the organizational aspect (such as the complex relationship between human and technical factors) and the managerial aspect (such as safety and risk) throughout the two compulsory semesters.
 In the maritime industry of today the technological, operational and managerial aspects are entwined and technology and management will both be present in some form in all maritime operations.

 A holistic approach in regard to economy, environment and development increases the attractiveness of the graduates for the maritime labor market.
 For this reason the student may choose between several specialisations, offered by international partner universities.
 The specialisation refer to the core education areas the respective partners are known for.